nufke/loxberrypwa/docs/Development.md

 The application front-end implements the pages and views for the Graphical User Interface (GUI).
 The *view model* concept has been introduced to decouple the data model from the App state, focusing on visualization and managing GUI-related state changes in the front-end only, without poluting the central App state.

-This architecture has been created to manage the dynamics in state changes in front-end and back-end at the same time, where user interaction via the GUI happes concurrently with MQTT updates coming from other application via the MQTT Broker.
+This architecture has been created to manage the dynamics in state changes in front-end and back-end at the same time, where user interaction via the GUI happens concurrently with MQTT updates coming from other application via a MQTT Broker.